-23 Practising the Art of Education - Wisdom in the Curriculum

-The curriculum is derived from an understanding of the growing and developing human being as described by Rudolf Steiner, in dialogue with an evolving understanding of the needs of individuals and our society in the times in which we live.
+23 Practising the Art of Education - Wisdom in the Curriculum individuals and our society in the times in which we live.
 These are the deep, wide, mysterious but fathomable principles, on which our learning programmes and our methods of teaching are based.